Introduction

 Employees are the front line of defence and a potential weak link regarding data protection.
 Comprehensive training programs are essential to raise awareness about data privacy and PDPA compliance.
 Regular training helps employees recognise risks, adhere to policies, and respond appropriately to data privacy incidents.

-In summary, ensuring PDPA compliance in Thailand involves a multi-faceted approach, with these six pillars forming the foundation.
+In summary, ensuring PDPA compliance in Thailand involves a multi-faceted approach, with these 6 Pillars of Thailand’s PDPA forming the foundation.
 Companies can build a robust and resilient data privacy framework by conducting thorough data mapping, maintaining a registry of processing activities, efficiently handling DSARs and data breaches, implementing clear policies and procedures, conducting third-party due diligence, and prioritising training and awareness.

 Compliance with the PDPA isn’t just about meeting legal obligations; it’s about safeguarding customer trust, protecting your brand, and mitigating risks associated with data breaches and regulatory non-compliance.
 As Thailand’s data privacy landscape evolves, companies prioritising these six pillars will achieve PDPA compliance and stay ahead of emerging privacy challenges.